krkunal/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

 I combined this data with the data provided in the Project repo.
-After the collection process, I had 10,134 number of data points.
+After the collection process, I had 10,134 data points.
 I, then, added / subtracted a correction of 0.2 for the steering angles for images from left and right cameras respectively.
 This led to total 30,402 data points.
 I split this dataset 80:20 into train and validation sets.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 13 as evidenced by the following training history plots.